Krapp's Last Tape: Patrick Magee

 The play was first performed as a curtain raiser to Endgame (from 28 October to 29 November 1958) at the Royal Court Theatre, London, directed by Donald McWhinnie and starring Patrick Magee.
 It ran for 38 performances.
 This production was recreated for television in 1972, again directed by McWhinnie and starring Magee.

 Beckett told Magee, the original Krapp, that his "voice was the one which he heard inside his mind.
 Thus it seems likely that the return to English was a matter of expediency because of the English-speaking actor."

 Magee had a harsh, gravely voice which had little superficial charm but had a hypnotic effect on the listener ...
 He was grey-haired but ageless and could combine debility with menace, as Beckett characters with their suppressed violence often do ...
 [H]e had developed a rather strange accent with only faint Irish overtones and prolonged vowel sounds, The general effect was strangely déclassé but still indubitably Irish and thus ideally fitted for the performance of Beckett ...
 As an actor, he had the good sense to see that one played Beckett for the weight and mood of the words and the situation without bothering about the ultimate philosophical import.

 Donald Davis

 The Canadian actor Donald Davis played Krapp in the North American premiere production of Krapp's Last Tape at the Provincetown Playhouse, with Davis winning an Obie Award in 1960 for his performance in the play "as the lonely, solitary Krapp, playing the tapes of his life and re-experiencing decades of regret."
 Later, Krapp's Last Tape, directed by Alan Schneider, was a long-running performance at the Provincetown Playhouse, for which a 33 RPM recording was issued (see article and liner notes).
+He later re-created the role in October 1968 at the Billy Rose Theatre in New York City again directed by Alan Schneider.